-- A. In the this section of the lecture, the possible influence of debt-oriented interest groups on fiscal policies is analyzed. - B. In a pure voting model of government finance, the median voter (if one exists) indirectly determines the distribution of government services and the financial means used to attract economic resources into the public sector.2 - C. In a model augmented with the effects of politically active special interest groups, policies open to the influence of interest groups are determined at the margin by the relative power of alternative interest groups. - D. The Buchanan model indicates that the median voter may himself have a special interest in the timing and composition of government finance.3 - i.
-The analysis of this section demonstrates that interest groups will tend to find debt finance an attractive fiscal means to advance their ends.
+- A. In this appendix, the possible influence of debt-oriented interest groups on fiscal policies is analyzed. - B. In a pure voting model of government finance, the median voter (if one exists) indirectly determines the distribution of government services, and the financial means used to attract economic resources into the public sector.2 - C. In a model augmented with the effects of politically active special interest groups, policies open to the influence of interest groups are determined at the margin by the relative power of alternative interest groups. - D. The Buchanan model indicates that the median voter may himself have a special interest in the timing and composition of government finance.3 - i.
+The analysis of this section demonstrates that interest groups will tend to find debt finance an attractive fiscal means to advance their ends. - ii.
+There are many interest groups who are directly affected by government decisions concerning the level and timing of taxation and who therefore have an active interest in fiscal policies. - For example, Alesina (1988) argues that the history of West European debt defaults (monetization) and repayment reflects changes in the relative power of three coalitions: rentiers, entrepreneurs and